riedelcastro/ucleed/README.md

     $ mvn compile

-Get mongo, and run the mongo server
+ucleed stores preprocessed data in a mongo database.
+Hence you need to get mongo, and run the mongo server

     $ mongod

 You should also have an installation of the BioNLP reranking parser by David McClosky on your machine.

+You also need to configure a few directory locations.
+Copy the example in `src/main/resources/props/example.prop` and modify as needed.

 # Preprocessing